c4tandl/ctl/src/markdown/pages/internships/overview-and-testimonials.md

 * The cost to each interning teacher is $950, payable in full no later than six weeks in advance of the first day of the internship.
 * CTL teachers review applications and select the intern teams together in early August.
 Our main criteria is compatibility of a teacher’s vision and sense of purpose with those of CTL.
 * Priority application deadline is August 1.
 However, applications are reviewed on a rolling basis and will be considered if space is available.
+* CTL is located approximately an hour north of Portland, Maine.
+We recommend local accommodations [Cod Cove Inn](https://www.codcoveinn.com) or [Sheepscot Harbour Village Resort](https://www.midcoastshvr.com).
+Interns should anticipate that they will require a car during their stay in Edgecomb.
+CTL can assist you with lodging or car rental arrangements.

 CTL is a demonstration school for teachers from around the world.
 The faculty has drawn on theory and research, including our own, to show how K-8 schools might be restructured.
 The curriculum stresses real and original work: writing, research, computation and problem-solving, experiments, building, observation, data collection and analysis, the reading of exceptional children’s literature across the disciplines, and artistic, musical, and dramatic performance.